ivanstrel/django_spmc/README.md

 To launch app initiate docker-compose services through terminal `docker-compose -f local.yml up` or with Pycharm services tab [Alt+8]

+_In development mode, the running app could be accessed at `http:\localhost:3000` -- it is aa devserver of webpack. classical path `0.0.0.0:8080` would not be able to access statics._

 To launch python console use **"Tools --> Python or Debug Console"**

 #### Accessing docker terminal

 1. Launch the docker compose in terminal: `docker-compose -f local.yml up`.
 Alternatively use Pycharm services tab [Alt+8]
-2. Add another terminal and connect to `django` service with `docker-compose -f local.yml exec django sh`
+2. Add another terminal and connect to `django` service with `docker-compose -f local.yml exec django sh`.
+In such a way you can work with file system if needed.
+Though, commands like `manage.py migrate` throws errors.

-Here you cun run `python manage.py migrate` adn so on.
+3. You can call `manage.py` by direct invocation of commands through docker-composer exec, for example `docker-compose -f local.yml run --rm django python manage.py startapp spmc`

 ### Custom Bootstrap Compilation